ocramz/ocramz.github.io/_posts/2021-07-18-ad-delcont.markdown

 ## Introduction

-A few days ago I stumbled upon a recent line of research that applies an old idea from functional programming languages (continuation passing) to an old idea from numerical computing (automatic differentiation, AD).
+A few days ago I stumbled upon a recent line of research that applies an old and somewhat obscure idea from functional programming languages (delimited continuation-passing) to an old but very much alive idea from numerical computing (automatic differentiation, AD).
 The result is an elegant algorithm, which remains close to the textbook treatment of reverse-mode AD ("backpropagation") and could rightly be considered its "natural" implementation.

 I will first "read aloud" the reference Scala implementation from the original paper [1], and then do the same for the corresponding parts of a Haskell library I've written that implements its ideas, [ad-delcont](https://hackage.haskell.org/package/ad-delcont).
 In the Haskell version all effects are made explicit and tracked at the type level without relying on any compiler plugin.

-Along the way I'll also walk through an elementary example that helped me understand how delimited continuations operate.
+Along the way I'll also walk through an elementary example that hopefully clarifies how delimited continuations work in general.

 In a [previous post](http://ocramz.github.io/automatic-differentiation/machine-learning/2021/07/18/ad.html) I illustrated the fundamentals of automatic differentiation, as implemented in most imperative programming languages.
 It turns out, a computational tape is not the only available option for inverting control flow, in sufficiently advanced programming languages.
 How can we implement reverse-mode automatic differentiation in a purely-functional setting?
 Read on!